HZ-SA-DSAI/aml_aks_generic_model_deployment/README.md

     1. Body is set to json string with the following structure: {'data': RAW_DATA}
     2. headers = {'Content-Type':'application/json'}
     3. params = {'model_name': MODEL_NAME}

-# Overview

-This solution template is meant to provide an alternative option to deploy machine learning models registered in AML workspace to AKS clusters.
-This helps enable the following use cases:

-1. Enable multi-region deployment
-2. More flexibility in endpoint configuration and management
-3. Model agnostic--one endpoint can invoke several models, providing the required environment is built beforehand.
-One environment can be reused across several models
-4. Controlled roll out of model inference deployment
-5. Enable higher automation across various AML workspaces for CI/CD purposes
-6. The solution can be customized to retrieve models directly from Azure storage, without invoking AML workspace at all, providing further flexibility
-7. The solution can be modified to include use cases beyond model inferencing.
-Data engineering via AKS endpoint without any specified model is also possible.